sarveshchavan7/Quiz-Game/README.md

 - If you do like what you saw please give it a star!! it mean a lot to me.
 - For any details email me -sarveshchavan777@gmail.com

+# Donation
+- If this project helps you reduce time to develop, you can give me a cup of coffee :)
+- It will help me to build more games
 [![](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/sarveshchavan)